Conservatory Prices Checklist

-Get the best material available within your budget – you are building this room to last for many years so saving a penny at the beginning could cost you a pound later.
+- Get the best material available within your budget – you are building this room to last for many years so saving a penny at the beginning could cost you a pound later.
 The better the standard of materials the less likely to encounter problems in the future and your room should last longer.

 - Take a look at Polycarbonate for roofing – high grade polycarbonate roofing panels are a lower cost alternative to fully glazed roofs, its lighter and cheaper than glass with shatterproof qualities.
 Discuss the thermal energy efficiency of the Poly-carb with your contactor to see if the insulation properties are adequate.
 Be sure to use high grade products.

 - What about a Solid Roof – options for composite panels are in the market allowing for design options that can give part glazed / part solid conservatory roofs – excellent thermal efficiency and allows you to manage natural light elements.

-There are also fully tiled options for conservatory roofing, however there are 2 points to note:
+There are also fully tiled options for conservatory roofing.

-Ensure Locks are up to British Standards – security measures are useless if they are not secure.
+- Ensure Locks are up to British Standards – security measures are useless if they are not secure.
 Sound obvious, but a cheap lock can be broken in no time at all.
 Sliding doors should have anti-lift tracks, internal beading and all doors should have multi-point locks

-Glazing that reaches floor level – UK building regulations mandate that it should be safety glass & that means toughened or laminated.
+- Glazing that reaches floor level – UK building regulations mandate that it should be safety glass & that means toughened or laminated.
 Do not fit glass that is not safe it could kill or maim your family.

-Foundations – make sure what you are doing is adequate, a really high quality conservatory on top of poor foundations will distort, warp & crack costing you a lot of cash to remedy the situation.
+- Foundations – make sure what you are doing is adequate, a really high quality conservatory on top of poor foundations will distort, warp & crack costing you a lot of cash to remedy the situation.

-Ex-display rooms – some larger dealers may be updating their showrooms and offer the display unit for sale at a large discount.
+- Ex-display rooms – some larger dealers may be updating their showrooms and offer the display unit for sale at a large discount.
 As long as they are not damaged and dismantled with care you could save a small fortune (or go for a larger room).
 Investigate your local dealers for any offers like this.